CrushEm/intervie_prep/README.md

 ```

 ## Running Example Files
-To run a specific file from the 'jstots_examples' directory, navigate to 'interview-prep/src/jstots_examples' and use the following command:
+To run a specific file from the `jstots_examples` directory, navigate to `interview-prep/src/jstots_examples` and use the following command:
 ```
 tsx <filename>
 ```